weaversa/cryptol-course/labs/SAW/SAW.md

     self.returns(void)
 ```

 Our contract is looking pretty good now!
+Notice that we use `{target}.2` and `{target}.4`for our postconditions.
+This notation lets us access fields within our target type.
+Specifically, `{target}.2` refers to the `hp` field, and `{target}.4` refers to the `def` field.

+It should be noted that using these cases in a parameterized contract is not the only way to set up our contract.
+We could have designed some fancy Cryptol that considers all of the different stat ranges for our preconditions and postconditions.
+However, we wanted to show this method of using cases since we can leverage Python's if statements in our proofs.

 Let's set up our unit test:

 ```python
 class GameTests(unittest.TestCase):